-Note: Invite Codes last for one hour, but can be regenerated after they expire.
-Invite Code invitations must be accepted within 24 hours.
-Uses who accept an Invite Code are permanently joined to the Group.
+Note: Invite Codes last for one hour and can be regenerated after they expire.
+Invite Codes must be accepted within 24 hours.
+Users who accept an Invite Code are permanently joined to the class group.

 Click the sign-out icon in the lower left-hand corner to log out.

 Teachers can manually create classes in Classroom Orchestrator.

 1. Within the Classroom Orchestrator interface, navigate to My Classes.